A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Between routes, the island offers simple pleasures.
 One of them is Caracolillo Coffee, in Las Palmas.
 A corner where the aroma of freshly ground coffee mixes with the gentle murmur of the city.
 A place to slow down, have something warm, and regain strength before the next day on the bike.

 These three routes are just an introduction, but they reveal the essence of the place.
 The steady rhythm of the climbs.
 The long descents that unwind towards the sea.
 The quiet roads and open spaces between villages.
-What remains after a day of pedaling is a sense of calm, the impression that Gran Canaria is a place made for winter cycling, where the landscape invites you to go a little further, and where the journey is as rewarding as the destination.
+What remains after a day of cycling is a sense of calm, the impression that Gran Canaria is a place made for winter cycling, where the landscape invites you to go a little further, and where the journey is as rewarding as the destination.